Leyden Cheese Sauce for Burritos

 What is Cumin?

-It has a unique. smoky fragrance and taste.
-Cumin is not spicy hot just adds a fantastic flavor!
+It has a unique, smoky fragrance and taste.
+Cumin is not spicy hot but it adds a fantastic flavor!

 The burritos can be made with any protein you like, including; beef, chicken, pork, venison, or even beans if you want them vegetarian!